 - We can only accept one application per academic year

-- You must be a registered ROI, EU or International Ulster University student.
+- You must be a registered ROI, EU or International Ulster University student studying in Northern Ireland.

 - You must show (with supporting evidence) that you have made arrangements for payment of tuition fees and daily living costs for the duration of your course.
 (ROI & EU students must have taken the full Tuition Fee Loan available to them through SFEU).

-- Provide evidence that you have exhausted all other potential sources of income, for example, student bank account overdraft, student loans, grants, bursaries, assistance from family, savings and part-time earnings.
+- Provide evidence that you have exhausted all other sources of income, for example, interest free student overdraft, student loans, grants, bursaries, assistance from family, savings and part-time earnings.

 The fund is not for